ExcellentWish/fur-pet-store/TESTING.md

 As an **admin user** I can update the stock levels for the products so that customers are only able to purchase items in stock.

 - In the a column of the product management table  `Quantity in stock` , the user can update stock levels or mark it out of stock.
-They can also decide if it is for a cat or dog.
+They can also decide if it is for a `cat or dog`.

 ![](assets/images/stock.jpg)